JCardenasRdz/Insights-into-the-I-SPY-clinical-trial/1-Project_Report.md

 <matplotlib.axes._subplots.AxesSubplot object at 0x111aff080>
 >>> plt.show()
 ```

 ![anova_age_alive](./images/3_anova_age_alive.png)

 - Explore interactions between age, survival, and PCR

-A very interesting fact about NAC and `PCR`, is that not all paitents who achieve `PCR` survival until the end of the study.
+A very interesting fact about NAC and `PCR`, is that not all patients who achieve `PCR` survive until the end of the study.
+As you can see below, 4 out of 41 patients who achieved `PCR` did not survive until the end of the study, while 95 / 123 who patients who did NOT achieve  `PCR` still lived until the end of the study.

 ```Python
 >>> inferential_statistics.contingency_table('PCR', 'Alive',df)